PascaleStark/RecipeManager/README.md

 - To download all dependencies required for this project use `npm install`.
 This will download all dependencies that are included in the `package.json`file.

+- For backend setup, click [here]().

-- To open the project in a live server, use the command `live-server`
+- To open the project in a live server, use the command `live-server`.

 # Demo (How to use the project)